suesslin/suesslin.github.io/index.md

 </p>

 <p>
   I hold a B.Sc. in Computer Science with a minor in Computational Linguistics from Ludwig Maximilian University (LMU Munich), completed in August 2023.
 Since March 2024, I have been based in Vienna, where I am pursuing an M.Sc. in Data Science at Vienna University of Technology (TU Wien).
-Starting June 2025, I will function as Research Assistant in the Research Unit Building Construction and Building Preservation at the Faculty of Civil and Environmental Engineering of TU Wien.
+Since June 2025, I'm with the Research Unit Building Construction and Building Preservation at the Faculty of Civil and Environmental Engineering of TU Wien, functioning as Research Assistant.
 </p>

 <p>